cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

 Specific roles and permission grants are provisional, and it would be nice to clean it up a bit*

 1. Create a scoped fine-grained personal access token for repository access.
+    This fine-grained token only needs *Read-only* access to the relevant repository.
+    It's worthwhile to keep the token scope minimal, as everyone with access to the git repository in Snowflake will be using this token.
-1. Create development and production versions of the repository.
+1. Create development and production versions of the repository in Snowflake.
 The following SQL script can be used to set up the repos.
 Depending on the situation, some parts of it may not be necessary, or the repository may need to be created in a different set of databases/schemas, so read through with some care.